Skip to content

 • Private Azure OpenAI Service: Requires copying a few values from your Private Azure deployment.

-1. Log in to the Lightrun plugin in the IDE.
+1. Log in to the Lightrun Administration Portal.

-6. In the API Key field, paste your company’s API Key.
+6. (Mandatory) In the API Key field, paste your company’s API Key.

 Set Microsoft Azure OpenAI as your AI model provider